 Research Group: Analysis and Redesign of Biological Networks

-One central research direction is methods for modeling and computational design of metabolic networks and their use to engineer microbial cell factories for biotechnological applications.
-Other important research areas include systems analysis of microbial communities, data-driven inference of signaling and regulatory networks, and the development of a comprehensive MATLAB toolbox for the computer-aided analysis of biological networks (CellNetAnalyzer).
+One central research direction is methods and tools for modeling and computational design of metabolic networks and their use to engineer microbial cell factories for biotechnological applications.
+Other important research areas include analysis of microbial communities, the optimization of cell-free production systems, and the model-driven investigation of fundamental metabolic and regulatory processes in bacteria.
+Theoretical investigations are combined with wet-lab experiments based on various genetic engineering and bioreactor cultivation techniques to verify model predictions and to study major aspects of the pyhsiology of microorganisms with focus on the model organism E. coli.

-A long-term vision of the ARB group is to help pave the way for routine use of advanced mathematical modeling approaches in (micro)biology, biotechnology, and biomedicine.
+A long-term vision of the ARB group is to help pave the way for routine use of advanced mathematical modeling approaches in (micro)biology and biotechnology.

 A detailed description of our research activities can be found here.